Swasth Mahila, Swasth Bihar

 This campaign amplified stories and experiences around the lack of care with dignity provided to women when accessing family planning services.
 Targeting low-middle income women as the primary audience, the campaign also activated chemists, frontline health workers and low-middle income men to acknowledge and speak up about the issue.

 As the campaign progressed, our visual language evolved to portray other traditional arts and crafts of the region.
 We were inspired by local artisans of Manjusha art and Madhubani painting, through which we highlighted the need to empower women artists, as women are mostly associated with these crafts.
 Like Sujini embroidery, both these styles of painting are native to Bihar, a state struggling with orthodox ideals and traditions.
 These are forms help women from small villages showcase their talent.
 Their art not only depicts the social structure, but also the cultural identity of the land.

 The bold and unique visual identity helped the campaign stand out from other campaigns in the sexual and reproductive health space.
 This was further strengthened by collaborating with artists on ground and conducting co-creation workshops with them to help us understand how to communicate campaign messages to the general public in Patna.
 The use of art helped us reach out and engage with over 50,000 women and led to over 450 press mentions in the state.

-Team Credit: Mallika Arya, Manika Garg, Gayatri Mohan, Megha Chadha, Tanmay Mishra, Sudhir Mishra, Marguerite Petit, Harpreet Bagga, Rohan Gupta, Yash Dang, Suma Balaram
+Team Credit: Mallika Arya, Manika Garg, Gayatri Varun, Megha Chadha, Tanmay Mishra, Sudhir Mishra, Marguerite Petit, Harpreet Bagga, Rohan Gupta, Yash Dang, Suma Balaram